 ‘Soft’ human engagement metrics, as used in the marketing and communications industry, are therefore in most cases more relevant than the necessary ‘hard’ absolute metrics of costs and square meters.
 Especially when the soft relative metrics of performance are monitored over a longer time period.

-As music is frequencies of sound, architecture is about visual geometrical and spatial frequencies, and much more.
+As music is vibrations of sound, architecture is about visual geometrical and spatial vibrations and much more.
 When we move through a building, it can shape our thoughts and feelings just as music does.

 People inside a building bring their own etheric field: an integration of mind, body, heart and spirit, a determiner of overall health.
 When you interact with a person, you are not only transferring information but also emotion.
 You are transferring things that are outside the intellect.